-1. A firearm, or any other device from which a projectile is discharged by explosive powder\

-- 2. A realistic replica of any firearm. - 3.
+- 1. A firearm, or any other device from which a projectile is discharged by explosive powder - 2.
+A realistic replica of any firearm. - 3.
 Air gun, blank gun (starter's pistol), gas operated gun. - 4.
 Explosive device of any type including but not limited to fireworks or ammunition. - Knife, irrespective of the blade length, or any other item that utilizes a razor blade or other blade, replacement or fixed; or metal fingernail file. - 6.
 Numchucks (nunchaku), throwing stars, fighting claws or other weapons utilized in martial arts. - 7.
 Any device capable of discharging a projectile of any kind. - 8.
 Any other object not specifically listed which is primarily meant and adapted for attack and for the infliction of injury.

-Use of cutting devices are allowed when issued by a teacher for classroom use such as biology, art, etc., and used under the strict supervision of the teacher.

-- \ Any firearm (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device.
+Use of cutting devices are allowed when issued by a teacher for classroom use such as biology, art, etc., and used under the strict supervision of the teacher. - Any firearm (including a starter gun) which will, or is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device.
 Expulsion of minimum of one year if student is found to be in violation of this major offense. - 3.10 Discharging of any pistol, rifle, shotgun, air gun or any other device - 3.12 Sexual acts Acts of sexual nature including but not limited to battery, intercourse, attempted rape, or rape. - 3.13 Fighting Intentionally causing bodily harm, disability or permanent disfigurement; use of deadly weapon; any significant physical conflict in which injury occurs or fighting continues after being warned to stop by a school Board employee: Fighting is a violation of the Code of Alabama 13A-11-7 and is considered disorderly conduct.
-Students guilty of this type of fighting will be Out of School Suspended for up to ten days and brought before the Alternative Placement Committee, followed by a report being filed with the Eufaula Police Department and a referral to the Juvenile Court authorities or other Class III Administrative options. - 3.14 Inciting or participating in major student disorder Leading, encouraging or assisting in (major) disruptions which result in destruction or damage of private or public property or personal injury to participants or others. - 3.15 Unjustified activation of a fire alarm system - 3.16 Offensive touching of another person - 3.17 Open defiance of a teacher or Board employee - 3.18 Any gross abuse of electronic devices including computers or computer programs Students are not to take any parts of a computer or damage a computer in any way.
+Students guilty of this type of fighting will be Out of School Suspended for up to ten days and recommended for expulsion, and possible referral to law enforcement, referral to the Juvenile Court authorities or other Class III Administrative options. - 3.14 Inciting or participating in major student disorder Leading, encouraging or assisting in (major) disruptions which result in destruction or damage of private or public property or personal injury to participants or others. - 3.15 Unjustified activation of a fire alarm system - 3.16 Open defiance of a teacher or Board employee - Any gross abuse of electronic devices including computers or computer programs Students are not to take any parts of a computer or damage a computer in any way.
 Students are not to use computers to bully or threaten any individual or entity.
 Students are not to misrepresent themselves when using a computer.
 At all times, the use of a digital device for photo and/or video purposes is strictly forbidden in private areas, such as locker rooms, restrooms, dressing areas, classrooms, and offices.
 When necessary, these violations may be treated as Class III offenses.
 Any recording of a fight will be treated as a Class III offense.
-Such use may be in violation of the criminal Code of Alabama. - 3.19 Possession of gang paraphernalia or insignia, writing gang insignia on personal or school property, exhibiting threatening, hostile, or bullying behavior, etc. Students will be recommended for expulsion and/or three days Out of School Suspension and recommended for Alternative Placement. - 3.20 Any sexual harassment that is a violation of the Code of Alabama. - 3.21 Assault Attempt to cause physical injury to another person without provocation, and without "victim's" retaliation - 3.22 Terroristic Threats (i.e. bomb threats, explosives)
+Such use may be in violation of the criminal Code of Alabama. - 3.18 Possession of gang paraphernalia or insignia, writing gang insignia on personal or school property, exhibiting threatening, hostile, or bullying behavior, etc. Students will be recommended for expulsion and/or ten days Out of School Suspension and recommended for Alternative Placement. - 3.19 Any sexual harassment that is a violation of the Code of Alabama.